oracle/oracle-database-operator/docs/sharding/provisioning/user-defined-sharding/udsharding_provisioning_without_db_gold_image.md

-# Provisioning Oracle Sharded Database with User Defined Sharding without Database Gold Image
+# Provisioning Oracle Globally Distributed Database with User-Defined Sharding without Database Gold Image

 **IMPORTANT:** Make sure you have completed the steps for [Prerequsites for Running Oracle Sharding Database Controller](../../README.md#prerequsites-for-running-oracle-sharding-database-controller) before using Oracle Sharding Controller.

-In this use case, the database is created automatically using DBCA during the provisioning of the shard databases and the catalog database when the Oracle Sharding topology with User Defined Sharding is deployed using Oracle Sharding controller.
+In this use case, the database is created automatically using DBCA during the provisioning of the shard databases and the catalog database when the Oracle Sharding topology with User-Defined Sharding is deployed using Oracle Sharding controller.

 **NOTE** In this use case, because DBCA creates the database automatically during the deployment, the time required to create the database is greater than the time it takes when the database is created by cloning from a Database Gold Image.

-This example uses `udsharding_shard_prov.yaml` to provision an Oracle Database sharding topology using Oracle Sharding controller with:
+This example uses `udsharding_shard_prov.yaml` to provision an Oracle Globally Distributed Database topology using Oracle Sharding controller with:

 * Primary GSM Pods `gsm1` and standby GSM Pod `gsm2`
-* Three sharding Pods: `shard1`, `shard2` and `shard3`
+* Three Shard Database Pods: `shard1`, `shard2` and `shard3`
 * One Catalog Pod: `catalog`
 * Namespace: `shns`
-* User Defined Sharding is specified using `shardingType: USER`
+* User-Defined Sharding is specified using `shardingType: USER`

 In this example, we are using pre-built Oracle Database and Global Data Services container images available on [Oracle Container Registry](https://container-registry.oracle.com/)